iagox86/dnscat2-tunnel-drivers-dns/README.md

 A `domain` is likewise a pre-arranged value, but in this case it is appended, and is further used to route the message through the real DNS hierarchy.
 A domain name such as "example.org" is appended.
-In theory, the server should be running on the authoritative DNS server for that domain.
+In theory, the server should be running on the authoritative DNS server for that domain, but it will still work with a direct connection the same way as a tag.

 The overall length for a name cannot exceed 253 bytes, including tag/domain and the periods.
 When that is made into a DNS message, it's actually 255 bytes